Arunjegarkal/Visualization/README.md

 # Visualization
-Project 1: Visualization time series data
+Project 1: Visualizing time series data

-This Project Visualization of Unemployment rate for United States.
+This Project is Visualization of Unemployment rate for United States.
 It provides
 -option to compare National unemployment rate with diffrent states unemployment rate -zoom into time interval